Neighborhood Energy Centers (NEC's)

 35 W Chelten Ave, 19144

 Germantown Avenue Crisis Ministry has been serving vulnerable residents of Northwest Philadelphia responding directly and compassionately to the basic needs of clients.
 In 1997, GACM was founded by a consortium of local churches to address the growing need for emergency services by residents in their community.
 The clergy from these Northwest congregations noticed an increase in the number of people who came to their doors requesting emergency assistance.
 They determined that the most effective way to handle this trend was to establish a centralized ministry.
-This ministry was built upon:

 Greater Philadelphia Asian Social Services (GPASS)

 Greater Philadelphia Asian Social Service Center(GPASS), based in the Olney/Logan area, is dedicated to providing assistance to residents citywide, connect people with needed resources and information, bridge the cultural and language gap, strengthen families, enrich lives, and sustain communities.